zyr1on/C-Cpp-Examples/README.md

 C/C++ Projects

 P.S:<br>
-Used scanf(): The scanf function is actually unsafe, but that's beside the point.
+Used scanf and cin: these are actually unsafe, but that's beside the point.